 Oily fish contain a heart-healthy type of fat called omega-3 fatty acids.
 These are essential polyunsaturated fatty acids that the body cannot make, so must be consumed through diet.
 Omega-3 fatty acids are known to lower triglyceride levels, boost good cholesterol (HDL) and prevent bad plaque buildup in arteries (9).

-Eating a diet with lots of fruit is good for your heart because it helps reduce insulin resistance (low levels of insulin).
-Insulin resistance means more free radicals end up in the arteries where they cause inflammation.
-This increases the risk of developing cardiovascular disease if left uncontrolled (7).
+Eating a diet with lots of fruit is good for your heart because it helps you maintain a healthy weight.
+Weight gain increases the risk of developing cardiovascular disease if left uncontrolled (7).

 Low-Fat Dairy Products

 High Fiber Whole Grains